hexagontruth/hexular/README.md

 Customization of the global `Board.model` model can be performed as described above and in the documentation.

+#### Timer hooks

+We can add functions to be called at a given time index during play or recording via the `board.addHook()` method.
+For example, to turn cells with state 4 cyan after five seconds, we could run the following from the console or the custom code modal:

+        Board.instance.addHook('timer', 5, () => Board.config.setColor(3, '#33cccc'));

+Timer hooks will be rerun at their appropriate time index after every stop/start event, but changes they make to e.g. the configuration object will persist until explicitly reset.
+At the moment they are the only hook type implemented.

 ## More information

   - This program was originally inspired as a generalization of David Siaw's similarly browser-based [Hexlife](https://github.com/davidsiaw/hexlife) program.